michauhl/RBPBench/README.md

 #### No FIMO hits

 This can e.g. happen if you have an old MEME version installed (v4).
-RBPBench was implemented using v5, so please install MEME v5 (e.g. 5.5.3).
+RBPBench was implemented using v5, and as of v0.2 throws an error if anything below MEME v5 is installed.
-To make this work you can also try the `mamba` or `micromamba` package manager to install RBPBench (instead of `conda`, see [above](#conda-package-installation)).